dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/client_pygame/control.md

 *	`self.set_state(CONTROL_STATE_WANT_TOURNAMENT)`
 *	`self.set_state(CONTROL_STATE_WANT_VIEW)`

-Defaults here are for the user to press 'd' for dual, 's' for single player game, 't' for tournament.
+Defaults here are for the user to press 'd' for dual, 's' for single player game or 't' for tournament.

 ### Available Parameters